Frequently Asked Questions

 - What are the Hospital hours?

-Our hospital is open Monday to Friday from 7:30 am to 6:00 pm.
-On Saturdays we are open from 8:30 am until 1:00pm.
-The clinic is closed on Sunday.
+Our hospital is open Monday to Friday from 8:00 am to 5:30pm.
+The clinic is closed on Saturday and Sunday.
+Boarding pick-up is available from 5:00-6:00pm on weekends and holidays.

 - Do I need to have an appointment?

 - What forms of payment do you accept?

 Cash, Mastercard, Visa and Discover.
 We also accept Apple Pay and Care Credit.
 Sorry, we do not accept personal checks.